-A Brentwood man pleaded no contest to one felony count of state income tax evasion and one felony count of concealing property with intent to evade the collection of tax.
+Sacramento – A Brentwood man pleaded no contest to one felony count of state income tax evasion and one felony count of concealing property with intent to evade the collection of tax, the Franchise Tax Board (FTB) announced.
 His wife pleaded no contest to one misdemeanor count of state income tax evasion.

-The couple immediately provided us a check for $50,000 towards the restitution.
+The couple immediately provided FTB a check for $50,000 towards the restitution.

 In addition, in 2006, the couple opened a bank account using false social security numbers and deposited checks into this account in order to evade or defeat collection of their personal income tax due.

 Contra Costa County Superior Court Judge William Kolin handed down the sentence yesterday in Department 18 of the Walnut Creek Superior Court.
 The case was prosecuted by Contra Costa County Deputy District Attorney Stacey Grassini.

 FTB’s criminal investigation program identifies and investigates cases of tax evasion and tax fraud to encourage compliance with California income tax laws and maintain the public trust.